Khlopok/Task-app/README.md

 # Task-app

-This is a small app that works as React practice.
+This is a small app that works as React practice, you can add tasks, remove then and mark them as done.

 ## Usage